Faux Wood Beams for Ceiling: What to Know Before Installing One

 Step 7: Install the Faux Wood Beam

-Hope you all have a great 4th of July weekend!
-We’ll be staying home and working on a few more projects…and glancing up at our ceiling occasionally to admire our new faux wood beam.
+Hope you all have a wonderful weekend—we’ll be staying home, working on more projects, and occasionally glancing up at our ceiling to admire our faux wood beam.

 Thanks!
 It really is amazing how real it looks in person!
 Just by adding that one beam to the ceiling, the entire look and feel of the room is now more cozy.